 This course is open for applications.

-- Top-up your foundation degree, HND or international qualifications into an honours degree in this one-year full-time course.
+Top-up your foundation degree, HND or international qualifications to an honours degree in this full-time or part-time course.

 Watch: The learning and teaching experience

 Alongside the Individual project module you will study various modules from the Mechanical, Aerospace, Automotive and Electronic fields of engineering together with Robotics and Business.

 Part-time study, on one day a week, can only be guaranteed for three groups of modules in the first year:

 - Computational Methods

 - Group Design and Integration Project

 This structure is for full-time students only.
 Part-time students study the same modules but the delivery pattern will be different.